alexcpatel/questionnaire/README.md

 -   `src/components`: React components
 -   `src/lib`: Utility functions and Supabase client
 -   `src/hooks`: Custom React hooks

-## Data

-The data is stored in Supabase.
-Foreign keys are used for querying data across tables.
-Policies are used for authorization, such as only allowing users to see their own data, or admins to see all data.
-Row level security is used to protect sensitive data.

 ## Database Structure and Functions